19 Ways To Make Old Speakers Sound Better

 If they aren’t their polarity could be reversed causing them to play out of phase with each other.

-Also another little pro tip, you can reduce wire hum you might experience from the old connectors to your main cables by scrubbing the pins on the plug with wire-wool.
+Also another interesting tidbit, you can reduce wire hum you might experience from the old connectors to your speaker wires by gently rubbing the pins on the plug with wire-wool.

 6).
 Replace The Clothe/Foam Around The Driver

-Over time, the foam in a speaker can go bad, causing it to become brittle or fall apart while drivers with a clothe surround can become abraded.
+Over time, the foam in a speaker can actually go bad (usually in conditions with lots of moisture and heat and things like that), causing it to become brittle or fall apart while drivers with a clothe surround can become abraded.

 Replacing this material can allow your speakers to perform like they use to.